Booker scores 70 in Boston, but Celtics outlast Suns 130-120 - News 12 Now

-Booker joined Wilt Chamberlain, Kobe Bryant, David Thompson, David Robinson and Elgin Baylor as the NBA’s 70-point scorers.
+David Thompson, David Robinson and Elgin Baylor are the NBA’s only other 70-point scorers.
 Baylor also held the previous record against the Celtics with 64 points in Minneapolis for the Lakers on Nov.
 8, 1959.

+“This doesn’t happen very often especially against a really good defensive team like the Boston Celtics,” Booker said.
+“It’s a zone.
+It’s kind of hard to explain.
+I’ve been in those zones before, but never to this extent.”

-The win was Boston’s third straight, and avenged its buzzer-beater loss in Phoenix earlier this month.
+Isaiah Thomas scored 34 points for Boston, which won its third straight and avenged its buzzer-beater loss in Phoenix earlier this month.

 Chamberlain had six 70-point games and his 62 points on Jan.
 14, 1962, had been the most in Boston.